dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/3-Scheduling-EmrEtlRunner.md

 ## 2. cron

-The recommended way of scheduling the ETL process is as a daily cronjob using the shell script available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/bin/snowplow-emr-etl-runner.sh`] [bash-script].
+The recommended way of scheduling the ETL process is as a daily cronjob using the shell script available in the Snowplow GitHub repository at [`/3-etl/emr-etl-runner/bin/snowplow-emr-etl-runner.sh`] [bash-script].

 You need to edit this script and update the three variables: